JetBrains/intellij-sdk-docs/topics/reference_guide/settings_guide.md

 ## Implementations for Settings Extension Points

-Implementations for `com.intellij.projectConfigurable` and `com.intellij.applicationConfigurable` EPs can have one of two bases:
+Implementations for `com.intellij.projectConfigurable` EP and `com.intellij.applicationConfigurable` EP can have one of two bases:
 * The [`Configurable`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/options/Configurable.java) interface, which provides a named configurable component with a Swing form.
   Most Settings providers are based on the `Configurable` interface or one of its sub- or supertypes.
 * The [`ConfigurableProvider`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/options/ConfigurableProvider.java) class, which can hide a configurable component from the Settings dialog based on runtime conditions.